The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

-As far as the Seattle Metro Area is concerned, active listing counts dropped 27.1% year-over-year, making it one of the top 10 metros areas with biggest decreases in inventory.
+As far as the Seattle Metro Area is concerned, active listing counts dropped 39.0% year-over-year, according to Realtor.com.

-There is barely a 1-month supply of homes available for sale in King County, leaving buyers with little to choose from.
+There is less than a 1-month supply of homes available for sale in King County, leaving buyers with little to choose from.

 It’s possible that homeowners who were planning to sell soon are deciding to hold off until after the health crisis dies down.
 Based on this notion, there are fewer homes being listed on the market, and therefore fewer homes for buyers in Seattle to choose from.

 But it will be interesting to see what the housing market does in reaction to the current pandemic and how it will be when it subsides.
-In the meantime, home prices are still high in Seattle at a current average home price of $767,900, though forecasts suggests that prices will not stray too far over the coming months.
+In the meantime, home prices are still high in Seattle at a current average home price of $813,154, though forecasts suggest that prices will not stray too far over the coming months.